pypeit/PypeIt/doc/calibrations/flat_fielding.rst

 pixel flat and/or illumination flat, you will want to modify the :ref:`flatfieldpar` in the :ref:`pypeit_file`.

 ..
-JFH+KBW TO PROVIDE EXPERT ADVICE ON THAT HERE.
+TODO: JFH+KBW TO PROVIDE EXPERT ADVICE ON THAT HERE.
+DO WE NEED MORE THAN
 ..
-DO WE NEED MORE THAN WHAT IS BELOW?
+WHAT IS BELOW?

 Below we list common modifications.